rivernihil/5th-ed-modified-zener-psion/psion.md

 ### Quick Build
 Some descriptions here.

+### Class Features

+### Equipment

+### Unarmored Defense
+Adepts use a variety of techniques to increase their agility and resilience while fighting.
+It could be a metabolic burst of energy, a psychokinetic burst to deflect an attack, or using the adepts control over their body to temporarily increase the stiffness or regeneration of the skin.
+This ability uses Dexterity and Constitution.

 ### PSI Blades
-As *Martial Arts* in PHB.

-### Native Telepath
-Starting at 13th level, you can communicate telepathically with any creature you can see or any willing creature you are aware of as long as you are on the same plane of existence.
-You don't need to share a language with that creature, but it must be able to understand at least one language.
+Renamed from *Martial Arts* in PHB.
+PSI Blades allow the adept to create psychokinetic blades to enhance their hand-to-hand and melee skills.
+The adept may select from their Constitution aside from Strength and Dexterity.

 ### PSI Points
-As *Ki* in PHB.
+Renamed from *Ki* in PHB.

 ### Psychic Probe
 You know and may cast the *psychic probe* cantrip.

+\page

+### Native Telepath
+Renamed from *Tongue of the Sun and Moon* for fictional purposes.
+The effect was also changed slightly to match the fiction of telepathic communication presented in the rest of this document.
+<p>Starting at 13th level, you can communicate telepathically with any creature you can see or any willing creature you are aware of as long as you are on the same plane of existence.
+You don't need to share a language with that creature, but it must be able to understand at least one language.</p>

 ### Harmonic Essence
-As *Diamond Soul* in the PHB.
+Renamed from *Diamond Soul* in the PHB.

 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 2 | The Adept</div>